kkaradag2/genetic-algorithm-server-allocation/README.md

 ### 4. Mutation

+Swap mutation is used as the mutation operator.In this process, the first offspring is selected and a swap operation is applied.
-Mutation is performed using a swap operation.
-With a predefined mutation probability, two gene positions are selected randomly, and their values are exchanged.
-This operator introduces diversity into the population while maintaining the structural validity of the chromosome.
+Two positions within the offspring are selected randomly, and their values are exchanged.If the resulting offspring is identical to the original one, the operation is repeated.
+To avoid an infinite loop, the number of attempts is limited to 10.

 ### 5. Elitist Replacement
 - The best-performing individuals (elites) are preserved